 Depending on the size of the business, it is usual practice not to consider a deal complete until it has been acknowledged and confirmed in writing.
 Thus, it is crucial to ensure that all the conditions and characteristics of a deal discussed during a meeting are included in the written document.
 Expect a great deal of written communication, both to back up decisions and to maintain a record of decisions and discussions.
-Even if you have a friendly or casual relationship with colleagues, you should remember that on-the-job correspondence means that an e-mail is a business letter, in which salutations and greetings should not be forgotten.
+Even if you have a friendly relationship with colleagues, you should remember that on-the-job correspondence means that an e-mail is a business letter.
+So you should not forgot salutations and greetings.

 The Indians are conservative when it comes to physical gesturing such as hand movements.
 When speaking with Indians, make sure to be well aware of your expressions and body language, as much importance will be involved to it.
-Gestures such as putting your feet up on the equipment, hands on the back or folded arms should be avoided.
+You should avoid some gestures such as putting your feet up on the equipment, hands on the back or folded arms.
 Keep in mind that constant eye contact is not essentially usual, specifically when talking with female and someone with a lower organizational position.
 Do not back away while somebody is talking to you as it is considered rude and inappropriate.
 While greeting, it should be limited to handshake only as kiss is not a tolerable greeting type in Indian business culture.
 Moreover, some signs like a Western hand wave from side to side means ‘go away’ or ‘no’ in India.
 Indian people are reluctant in directly saying ‘no’, so instead of ‘no’ they will reply with ‘I will try’.

 The normal office time in India is 10 AM to 6 PM, which can differ as per the geographic location.
 So make sure you schedule your meeting in normal office time to avoid any inconvenience.
 It is normal in India to be slightly late and it’s very common.
 However, Indians may expect you to be on time for the meeting as they may have limited time for the meeting.